ZephArvanitis/zola-site/content/posts/2022-08-18-spatial-join.md

 5. Finally, we take the centroid of each distinct shape as the new location of the hydrants.
-This assumes that the two datasets are equally good approximations of the actual hydrant location, which is a bit of a guess, but hopefully a decent on.
+This assumes that the two datasets are equally good approximations of the actual hydrant location, which is a bit of a guess, but hopefully a decent one.

 After all this, there were several edge cases that weren't quite taken care of.
 Things like hydrants that may or may not exist, places where I couldn't